 Financial health research: Financial capability and mental health

-We conduct research on how to help people with mental illness who control their own funds do better with their money.
+We conduct research on how to help people with mental health challenges who control their own funds do better with their money.
 Our NIMH R34 grant funded study - ‘Financial and Mental Health: Exploratory Research and Model Development’ - tested supports including one-on-one financial counseling, peer facilitated group support, and a savings club.
 We are working closely with the New Haven Financial Empowerment Center (FEC), which offers free one-on-one financial counseling to all residents, advising their work, directly and through a collaboration with the Yale School of Management whereby students conduct specific research projects related to the FEC’s work.
-We are also planning research which would help us understand how to ensure that the financial counseling that they offer to New Haven residents is fully inclusive of and meets the needs of people with mental illness.
+We are also planning research which would help us understand how to ensure that the financial counseling that they offer to New Haven residents is fully inclusive of and meets the needs of people with mental health challenges.
 A research project in collaboration with the Yale Divinity School and Trinity Church on the Green is planned to better understand the financial situations of vulnerable populations who attend services at the church.
 The data will be used by the church to inform design of financial support services for that population.

 Financial health research: Supported Financial Decision Making

-People with mental illness may have very different types of support needs when it comes to their finances, and these needs may change at different times of a person’s life.
+People with mental health challenges may have very different types of support needs when it comes to their finances, and these needs may change at different times of a person’s life.
 We are researching how financial technology can help meet people’s needs across this spectrum, including through a Center For Retirement Research Sandell Grant funded “Looking Beyond the Payee’ research project.
 We are also working with the Yale Law School Community and Economic Development Clinic to develop guidelines for banks to create financial products and services that enable people to get the support they need while maximizing their independent financial control.
 Specifically, we are promoting view-only accounts for people who need guidance but not loss of financial control, and considering developing power-of-attorney templates for supported decision making around finances.